LuaAV/LuaAV4/developer.md

 ## Notes

 LuaAV.app (OSX) is simply a platform-specific wrapper of the LuaJIT interpreter, with console output.
+It uses Cocoa document-based application structure for the benefits of native user experience.
+Each cocoa document however simply launches luajit as an NSTask and routes output back to the document window console.